scott-ellenoff/VoteTracker/README.md

 This will take a bit of time, so hang on.
 If you still get a CFBundleIdentifier error, please contact yasoobr@uchicago.edu, as this is a compatibility problem with XCode and React Native.

 # Functionality #
+The main idea of this app is that users can vote on the same bills that our House and Senate representatives vote on and see how much they align with a particular legislators.
+In particular we provide an interface in the home page for users to vote on new bills currently ont he house and senate floor.
+Once the real vote happens the user can view a map of how legislators voted and in their profile page users can see how their votes matched with legislators they follow.
+In addition they can see all of their past votes in the home page.
 # Usage Guide #

 # Design Review #